 - Make sure that you are aware of what to do in case of an accident or emergency

-By failing to provide you adequate information, training or personal protective equipment, your employer negligence may put you at risk.
-If you develop osteoarthritis as a result of this negligence, you should consider consulting a personal injury solicitor to explore your rights to file a osteoarthritis compensation claim for your injuries.
+By failing to provide you with adequate information, training or personal protective equipment, your employer’s negligence may put you at risk.
+If you develop osteoarthritis as a result of this negligence, you should consider consulting a personal injury solicitor to explore your rights to file an osteoarthritis compensation claim for your injuries.

 Making An Osteoarthritis Compensation Claim

 Personal injury solicitors understand the dilemma that employees can find themselves in when they’ve suffered an injury for no fault of theirs.
 To make it easier for injured workers to get osteoarthritis compensation, most solicitors offer to fund the claim using a No Win No Fee agreement.

 A No Win No Fee agreement is essentially a contract between you and the law firm.
 How No Win No Fee works is fairly simple.
 The solicitor first assesses the merits of your osteoarthritis compensation claim.
 If you have a strong claim, a typical agreement would see all legal costs involved with filing a claim for compensation covered while it is in progress.
 You do not have to pay anything until the claim is settled.
 Even then, your liability to pay is dependent on the outcome of the claim.

 If you do not win the claim, you do not pay anything.
 If you win the claim, only then do you pay the amount agreed upon (calculated as a percentage) in the No Win No Fee contract.

 With a No Win No Fee agreement, you can rest assured your legal rights are being protected by an expert in the field.